Varunpawar32/Python-Mumbai-University-Programs/README.md

 # Python-Mumbai-University-Programs
-this contain various programs related to mumbai university Syllabus
+This contain various programs related to mumbai university Syllabus